 Use the forward primer GCTCAACAACCTCGGCAAC to engineer double stranded RNA.

 Introduce the double stranded RNA to the explants of the already selected two parental lines and regenerate number of plants via tissue culture.
+No, vector is introduced that is DNA, then the segment containing the sense/intron/antisense sequence integrates into a chromosome and is then expressed in the transgenic plant.

 Since the plants regenerated from the explants of each parents may differ only in the loss of self-incompatibility function, depending upon the success or failure of transformation.